syncfusion-content/fileformat-docs/FileFormat/DocIO/Applying Watermark.md

 ---
 # Applying Watermark

-Watermarks are text or pictures that appear behind document text.
+Watermarks are text or pictures that appear behind the document text.
 You can access the watermark in the document by using the **Watermark** property of **WordDocument** class.

 There are two types of watermarks: **Text** and **Picture**.